splunk/public-o11y-docs/apm/apm-spans-traces/trace-search.rst

 Trace Search trace limit
 ==================================

 The Trace Search has a limit of 1,000 traces.
-The Trace Search searches for traces at the end of the time window you select.
+The Trace Search retrieves traces at the end of the time window you select.
 When 1,000 traces are matched, the chart stops populating.